-- Lamb chops – You can use a rack of lamb with the ribs cut into uniform thickness or lamb chops.
-If you don’t like lamb you could substitute a steak or some bone-in skin-off, chicken thighs.
+- Lamb chops - Use a rack of lamb with the ribs cut into uniform thickness or lamb chops.
+If you don't like lamb you could substitute a steak or some bone-in skin-off, chicken thighs.
 If cooking steak, the cooking times should be about the same as lamb chops, if using chicken thighs, cook longer to ensure they are cooked through and the juices run clear.

-- Thai Chiles – Thai chilies are typically ground from fresh pods to add heat to curry pastes to add both spiciness and alluring color to food.
-They can run from mild to very hot.
-If you can’t find Thai Chilies substitute Serrano chilies.
+- Thai Chiles - Thai chilies are typically ground from fresh pods to add heat to curry pastes to add both spiciness and alluring color to food.
+They run from mild to very hot.
+If you can't find Thai Chilies substitute Serrano chilies.
 Leaving the seeds in either chile will increase the heat factor, so beware of the heat before you add them.

 - Sugar - Granulated sugar.
 The sugar will help balance the heat while adding a glaze to the chops while they cook.
 If you don't use sugar, use Stevia.
 I do not recommend using brown sugar, maple syrup, or honey, as the flavors are too intense.